 - 1. Turning off the NOR write protection on that copy only - 2.
-Attaching (if not already attached) the MTD to an UBI device - 3.
+Attaching (if not already attached) the MTD to a UBI device - 3.
 Creating a mountpoint if necessary, and mounting, or, in case it is mounted already, remounting the UBIFS filesystem as read-write.

-In order to facilitate executing these steps, the xsc_mount_copy tool is available.
+To facilitate executing these steps, the xsc_mount_copy tool is available.